Posted: 07/16/2012 | July 16th, 2012

 - The buffet – So many food options, so much eating.
 The ship had everything I could have ever desired, including a great salad bar.
 I think I ate healthier that week on the cruise than I have in months.

 - The friendly staff – The members of the staff on the boat were utterly amazing.
-The bartenders at the Schooner bar were hilarious; our room attendant was friendly, helpful, and put up with my million requests.
+The bartenders at the Schooner bar were hilarious; our room attendant was friendly and helpful, and put up with my million requests.
 But the real prize goes to our dining room attendants, who were some of the best servers I’ve had in recent memory.
 They made excellent conversation, it was interesting to learn about their lives back in India, and overall, they took good care of my friend and me.
 They deserved that extra tip!

 - The rising tide bar – In the middle of the ship, there’s a little bar that moves between the 5th and 8th deck.
 Cheesy but surprisingly fun.

 - The adventure area – Rock walls, mini golf, and wave pools = fun.